-One statistical approach to personnel decision making is the multiple regression model, an extension of the correlation coefficient (see Chapter 2 Statistical Appendix).
+One statistical approach to personnel decision making is the multiple regression model, an extension of the correlation coefficient (see the appendix in Chapter 2).
 As you recall, the correlation coefficient examines the strength of a relationship between a single predictor, such as a test score, and a criterion, such as a measure of job performance.
 However, rather than having only one predictor of job performance, as in the correlation coefficient or bivariate regression model, multiple regression analysis uses several predictors.
 Typically, this approach combines the various predictors in an additive, linear fashion.
-In employee selection, this means that the ability of each of the predictors to predict job performance can be added multiple regression an employee selection method that combines separate predictors of job success in a statistical procedure multiple cutoff model an employee selection method using a minimum cutoff score on each of the various predictors of job performance together and that there is a linear relationship between the predictors and the criterion; higher scores on the predictors will lead to higher scores on the criterion.
+In employee selection, this means that the ability of each of the predictors to predict job performance can be added together and that there is a linear relationship between the predictors and the criterion; higher scores on the predictors will lead to higher scores on the criterion.
 Although the statistical assumptions and calculations on which the multiple regression model is based are beyond the scope of this text, the result is an equation that uses the various types of screening information in combination.